Meritxell Huch

 Meritxell Huch (Barcelona, 1978) is a stem cell biologist and director at the Max Planck Institute of Molecular Cell Biology and Genetics.
 Her research considers tissue regeneration and the development of tissue-specific disease models for human organs.
 She was awarded a European Research Council Consolidator Grant in 2023.

 Early life and education

 After college Huch decided she wanted to work in science because of a desire to understand how aspirin works.
 Huch was an undergraduate student at the University of Barcelona, where she studied pharmaceutical sciences.
 She remained there for her graduate studies, earning a Master in 2003 and doctorate in 2007.
 She completed her PhD research in the Centre for Genomic Regulation, where she worked alongside Cristina Fillat.
-After completing her doctoral research she spent a year as a postdoctoral fellow before moring to the Hubrecht Institute on a Marie Curie Fellowship.
+After completing her doctoral research she spent a year as a postdoctoral fellow before moving to the Hubrecht Institute on a Marie Curie Fellowship.
 In Utrecht she worked in the laboratory of Hans Clevers, where she isolated the stem cells responsible for the turnover of the adult stomach.